Fundamentals of Engineered Systems Design

 Expanded study of mechanical system design methodologies and commercial software applications related to project management and engineering analysis.
 Topics include building mechanical systems and varied applications ranging from clean rooms to refrigerated containers.
 Concepts and practices include those related to project management, energy management, indoor air quality control, fire protection systems and large piping systems.
 Software includes finite element analysis (FEA) and MS Project.
 Course work includes working in small teams, investigating commercial HVAC projects, identifying design strategies, designing systems, and developing project plans.
 (Formerly BHV 435) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BHV320 and BHV325.

 Capstone course for students in the BHV program.
 Students select a HVAC/R related subject of personal interest and design a practical mechanical system.
 Design activities include research, analysis, equipment specification and project planning.
 Projects are presented in both written and oral formats.
-The course includes lectures on various current topics related to HVAC/R. 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BHV320 and BHV325 and BHV365 and BHV400.
+The course includes lectures on various current topics related to HVAC/R. 3 Credits (3 Lecture) Prerequisite(s): BHV320 and BHV325 and BHV365 and BHV400.
 Corequisite(s): BHV432.